 The pattern is expanded to produce a pattern just as in filename expansion.
 Parameter is expanded and the longest match of pattern against its value is replaced with string.
-In the first form, only the first match is replaced.
-The second form causes all matches of pattern to be replaced with string.
+If pattern begins with '/', all matches of pattern are replaced with string.
+Normally only the first match is replaced.
 If pattern begins with '#', it must match at the beginning of the expanded value of parameter.
 If pattern begins with '%', it must match at the end of the expanded value of parameter.
 If string is null, matches of pattern are deleted and the / following pattern may be omitted.
 If parameter is '@' or '\', the substitution operation is applied to each positional parameter in turn, and the expansion is the resultant list.
 If parameter is an array variable subscripted with '@' or '\', the substitution operation is applied to each member of the array in turn, and the expansion is the resultant list.